tum-ewk/ficus/doc/tutorial.rst

 Ext-Export
 ^^^^^^^^
-Timeseries: Revenues for every commodity that can be exported for every timestep (in Euro/kWh).
+Time-series: Revenues for every commodity that can be exported for every time-step (in Euro/kWh).

-**Note**: Postive values mean, that you **RECEIVE MONEY** for exported energy.
+**Note**: Positive values mean, that you **RECEIVE MONEY** for exported energy.

 *Edit Example:*
     Set the revenues for electricty export to 0.01 Euro/kWh.
 Gas can not be exported because we limited the maximal power export to zero.
-So no timeseries is needed.
+So no time-series is needed.

     .. csv-table:: Sheet **Ext-Export**
        :header-rows: 1